spencer-brooks/spencer-brooks.github.io/index.md

 - Continue reviewing over weeks and months to maintain learning over time

 At all stages, students are encouraged to:
-- **Ask questions**: questions help students clear up misunderstandings and develop deeper understanding; there are no “silly” questions
+- **Ask questions**: questions help students develop deeper understanding--there are no “silly” questions
-- **Take responsibility** for their learning by showing up prepared, being an equal participant in discussion, setting goals for with me, and acknowledging when they fall short of the goals we set together
+- **Take responsibility** for their learning by showing up prepared, being an equal participant in discussion, and setting and working toward goals with me
-- **Be creative**: anything a student wants to try to solve a problem or consider as an option is worth considering; it’s my job to help students understand why some methods work better than others
+- **Be creative**: anything a student wants to try to solve a problem is worth considering, later, I help students understand why some methods work better than others
-- **Embrace the process**: effortful learning can be discouraging when results don’t come right away, but even in the most discouraging moments, learning is taking place
+- **Embrace the process**: effortful learning requires trying and failing; LLM chatbots are never part of the learning process with K-12 students

-I am accepting new students starting in June 2026.
+I am accepting new students for Fall 2026.
 Please contact me by email if you are interested in tutoring or have any questions.

 Email: [spencer.brooks0119@gmail.com](mailto:spencer.brooks0119@gmail.com)